GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 Its goal is to provide a practical and convenient sandbox for machine learning and robotics scientists to experiment with various sound-related problems.
 The obtained software ecosystem has been the core framework for the experimental work conducted in the present thesis.
 This chapter will introduce the fundamental notions of sound propagation and audio processing to understand the phenomenon of acoustic reverberation.
-Also, various state-of-the-art methods for acoustic simulation will be presented along with existing implementation.
+Also, various state-of-the-art methods for acoustic simulation will be presented along with existing implementations.
 Finally, we will detail the core design of our simulator and highlight its several features.